The secondary weapon is one of the most critical choices you will make when playing in Call of Duty: Vanguard.

-There are several different secondary weapons available to choose from, each one with its own strengths and weaknesses that may or may not fit your personal style of play.
+There are several different types of secondary weapons available to choose from, each one with its own strengths and weaknesses that may or may not fit your personal style of play.

-Note that context matters a lot when picking a secondary weapon too.
+Context matters a lot when picking a secondary, too.
 The game mode, the loadouts chosen by your team, and the enemy’s tactics are all things that affect how well you can perform when you’re playing public games (or ‘pubs’).

 In this guide, we’re going to take a look at the best secondary weapons in CoD Vanguard, and talk about which ones are overpowered and which you should use depending on various factors.

 Pistols are really useful in the right hands for their utility.
 Carrying a pistol makes your character much faster than when they’re utilizing a riffle, for instance.

 Not only that, pistols are generally accurate weapons from a short distance — except for the Machine Pistol, maybe — and they are readied quite quickly when you switch to your secondary weapon.

 All pistols have small magazines, but they all have very significant characteristics of their own, making it quite hard to define which one is the best pistol in Call of Duty: Vanguard.

 The Machine gun can quickly dish out a lot of damage if the player holds the trigger, so aiming for headshots is not as much of a heavy demand as it would be with other guns of its category.

 However, the old fashion RATT and the 1911 are not automatic, and therefore they should be used primarily by players with good aim if you want to make the most out of them.